Proactive Decision Support

 2. Don't blindly follow heuristics, heuristics are context dependent.

-3. There are many ways to visualize information, it is very crucial to understand what are the key data points and the hierarchy of importance for each data point.
+3. There are many ways to visualize information; it is very crucial to understand what the key data points are and their hierarchy of importance.